 Polly Estabrook is an electrical engineer specializing in radio communications for Near-Earth and Deep Space missions.
 Over the last 25 years that Polly has worked at the Jet Propulsion Laboratory in Pasadena, California, she’s had the incredible fortune to contribute to research and development tasks, Mars rovers, and on a mapping satellite to survey Earth’s surface water.
 As the science around climate change has become ever more comprehensive and the impact of global warming more apparent, Polly has become active in supporting local and national policies to curb greenhouse gases, support the health of our planet’s ecosystems, and ensure environmental justice.
 Reining in the misinformation on the Internet and our virtual social segregation are key to enabling us to meet the climate crisis.
 She is excited to participate in BRINK Foundation to address these issues.

-MW Mijnliefje’s practice is an investigation of the mechanisms of control which have steadily created increasing crisis over the latter half of the twentieth century, culminating in a sort of permanent state of crisis around the year 2001.
+MW Mijnliefje’s practice is an investigation of the mechanisms of control which steadily created an increasing crisis through the latter half of the twentieth century, culminating in this permanent state of crisis, around the year 2001.
 MW makes artwork which is intended to expand discourse about the War on Drugs, late capitalism, surveillance, state violence and control, underground subcultures, criminality and the body – among many other interwoven ideological threads.
 Their work crosses boundaries between genres and includes photography, video, illustration, audio, assemblage and more.
 MW also works as a graphic designer.

-MW’s work has been featured at MOCA Tucson, The Loft, Joseph Gross Gallery, Todd Walker Gallery and La Pilita Cultural Center, among others.
-They have presented at PCC Ethnic, Gender and Transborder Studies Summit, Any Positive Change; the 2019 AZ Harm Reduction Conference presented by Sonoran Prevention Works, and Art For Justice at UA Poetry Center among others.
-Their work has been written about in A-Side Magazine, DOPE Magazine, and PBS Newshour among others.
+MW’s work has been featured at MOCA Tucson, The Loft, Joseph Gross Gallery, Todd Walker Gallery and La Pilita Cultural Center.
+They have presented at the Pima College Ethnic, Gender and Transborder Studies Summit, Any Positive Change; the 2019 AZ Harm Reduction Conference presented by Sonoran Prevention Works, and Art For Justice at the University of Arizona Poetry Center among others.
+Their work has been written about and featured in A-Side Magazine, DOPE Magazine, and PBS Newshour..

 Jesús Lucero is a non-binary, queer, migrant living in the United States since 2003.
 They were forced into progressive organizing after having experienced state violence and family separation at the hands of the modern US slave trade.
 Jesus has been an executive team member of ScholarshipsA-Z since 2017, currently serving as the Community Engagement Lead, and has been the coordinator of the Southside Worker Center since 2018.